 Related–Visit CreditKarma to see your free credit score.

 Having carefully reviewed your credit report, the next step is to dispute any errors you find.
 Having successfully disputed errors in the past, I suggest taking two approaches.

 First, contact the creditor directly to dispute the error.
 Particularly if you still have an ongoing relationship with the creditor, they generally are willing to look into the issue.
 Second, dispute the error directly with the credit reporting agency.
 By law they are required to investigate any errors you bring to their attention and respond to you within 30 days.

 Filing a dispute with a credit bureau is much easier than it may seem, and each of the three major credit reporting agencies has a section of their website (Experian | TransUnion | Equifax) that will help you dispute an error online.

-Even one late payment can significantly lower your credit score, and that’s even more true the higher your score is to begin with.
+Even one late payment can significantly lower your credit score.
+And the higher your score is to begin with, the more impact a late payment will have.
 Note that most creditors will not report a late payment until it’s 30 days past due.
 Still, being even one day late can result in penalty fees, increased interest rates, and even closed accounts.

 Another factor in the credit score formula is whether you use most or all of the available credit on any given account.
 The theory is that if you max out an account, it may reflect some financial difficulties that could increase your risk of default.
 And this is true even if you pay off the account in full every month.

 Improving your credit score can have many positive effects on your finances.
 The simple steps described above will help you to improve your score, and you may seem results very quickly.
 Of course, if you are recovering from a financial meltdown, it will take time.
 But with patience and sound financial management, you should see your score start to improve.